 COL John M. McHugh, United States Army (KIA)

 While deployed to Iraq, about ten months through my tour in May 2010, pictures of a significant Vehicle Based Improvised Explosive Device (VBIED) came across my screen while reviewing the daily theater intelligence brief.
 This attack had occurred in Kabul, Afghanistan.
-In all, five US troops were killed along with 17 civilians and over 40 wounded in this attack.
+In all, five US troops were killed along with 17 Afghan civilians and over 40 wounded in this attack.
 At that moment, I did not know that a friend and colleague from the US Army War College (AWC), one of my classmates, had been killed.
 Ten months earlier I was graduating from AWC where I had first met John in the fall of 2009.

-While we didn’t have any classes together or share the same seminar group, John and I kept the same physical training routine hitting the gym early getting our work outs in before class.
+While we didn’t have classes together or share the same seminar group, John and I kept the same physical training routine hitting the gym early getting our work outs in before class.
 AWC was relaxed for Army standards and officers were on their own schedules to meet physical standards.
-During this time, John and I got to know each other a bit, went on some long runs together and shared the Army War College experience as classmates.
+During this time, John and I got to know each other, went on some long runs together and shared the Army War College experience as classmates.
 We both had young boys too for our mid -40’s ages helping to keep us young in spirit and often putting life in perspective.
 John and his wife had five children total, and one of his son’s was already serving in the Army.
-Another commonality we would soon share.
+Another commonality we would share.